Laptops for Architects 2025: Top Workstations Reviewed

 Gaming laptops offer a cost-effective alternative for architectural work with advantages including:

-• Powerful graphics cards capable of handling 3D rendering
+• Powerful graphics cards with dedicated GPU capable of handling 3D rendering

 • High refresh rate displays for smooth visualization